jamesplease/router-comparison/README.md

 "context" of a route changes.
 Consider a route with a URL `:bookId`.
 When the user transitions to this same route, but with a different ID, what happens?

-In Ember, the update hook is called `setup`.
+In Ember, the update hook is the most important hook.
+It's where the view is rendered, for instance.
+The update hook in Ember is called `setup`.
 And the order of callbacks goes `exit => enter => setup`

 `exit` starts at the deepest route, and works its way up. `enter` and `setup` work their way